Drone regulations in Denmark

-With the exception of micro-drones, all multicopters must be registered in Denmark (here in the English language).
-The cost of registration is 20 Danish kroner (about 2.60 Euro) and can be paid by credit card.
+You must register as a drone owner in Denmark if your drone weighs more than 250 grams (here in the English language).
 After registering you will receive a registration number which you must attach to the drone along with your name and telephone number.

 In addition to registering, you will also need to pass an online Drone Awareness Accreditation test to prove your ability and knowledge of the legal situation.

-Compulsory insurance: For Denmark, you need a drone insurance valid in the country, which will cover for possible damages of third parties.
+For drone flights in Denmark, you need drone insurance valid in the country, which will cover for possible damages of third parties.
 The policy must cover damages of at least 900,000 euros.

-Maximum take-off weight (MTOW): Drones are allowed to take off in Denmark up to a weight of 25 kilograms.
-From 7 kg upwards mass applies a minimum age of 16 years.
+Drones are allowed to take off in Denmark up to a weight of 25 kilograms.
+If the drone weighs 7 kg and upwards, the minimum age is 16 years.

 - 50 meters to manned ships, boats and offshore installations (does not apply to micro-drones).